twh9811/QuackersWebstore/docs/DesignDoc.md

 Applications:<br>
 The Model Tier UML diagram above adheres to the information expert principle.
-For example, in the shopping cart class, the shopping cart is given the responsibility of checking out and removing items from the cart.
+For example, in the shopping cart class, the shopping cart is given the responsibility of maintaining the storage of items in the cart.
 Because the shopping cart object holds the item array, we can assign it the responsibility of adding items, removing items, and editing the quantity of each item in the cart.
 This keeps the class UML diagram simple and easy to